Fire and rescue services

 Authorities often arrest and disrupt militants planning attacks.

-Safety is getting worse in Libya and Algeria.
-This has led to unstable security in Tunisia, particularly near the borders.
+The safety situation is unstable in Libya and Algeria.
+This has led to unstable security in Tunisia with a risk of terrorist attacks, particularly near the borders.

 To protect yourself from terrorist threats: